Innovations in Participatory Governance

 Innovation has become a buzzword in recent years.
-In academic research, politics and media, one hears increasingly about political, social, technological, and democratic innovations.
-Since at least the 1980’s, however, innovations became a relevant issue for public policy scholars and policymakers alike.
-In several cities and countries, innovations have been implemented as seeking continuous improvement in policy making and public service delivery.
-These “social innovations”, “political innovations”, or “innovations in public services” have at first involved the public and private sectors, and many times also international organizations, in order to implement changes that could bring about more efficiency and effectiveness to public policies, public administration, and public services.
+Since at least the 1980’s, however, it has developed into a central issue for public policy scholars and policymakers alike.
+In several cities and countries, new institutions and mechanisms have been implemented in an ongoing attempt to modernize policy making and public service delivery.
+These ‘social innovations’, ‘political innovations’, or ‘innovations in public services’ have at first sought to improve efficiency and effectiveness in public administration and public services.

-As innovations evolve, the role that citizen participation plays on them evolve too.
-Innovations were soon realized as being relevant not only for public management, but also for democracy.
+But as innovations evolve, the role that citizen participation plays on them evolve too.
+It soon became clear that innovations were relevant not only for public management, but also for democracy.
 Citizens’ demands for more participation have risen in the last few decades as consistently as have signs of political disillusionment.
 Representative democracy has found itself challenged by low electoral turnout, decreasing party membership rates, and small levels of public trust in its primary institutions of parties, parliaments and governments.

 Reforms in representative institutions have not been enough to prevent democracy from being diagnosed with a crisis; nor to avoid discontented citizens from taking to the streets in protest.
 In order to improve democracy, institutional change could not be dissociated from citizen participation.
 Those willing to innovate, and not only reform, sought for a deeper and more discontinuous change: to involve citizens and civil society organizations in the political process, allowing them to play a role in the public policy cycle.

-Democracy is improved - or deepened - not only because of participation increases, but because citizens engage with and become part of processes that seek to, for example, make governments more responsive and institutions more accountable, in addition to strengthening the rule of law, and promoting social equality.
+Democracy is improved - or deepened - not only because participation increases, but because citizens engage with and become part of processes that seek to make governments more responsive and institutions more accountable, to strengthen the rule of law, and to promote social equality and political inclusion.
 Democratic governance in Latin America has been practiced as a form of participatory governance.

-LATINNO assumes that citizen participation is not simply the end, but mainly the means of democratic innovations.
+LATINNO assumes that citizen participation is not simply the end, but mainly the means of democratic innovations, which can take different forms like direct voting, e-participation, deliberation, and citizen representation.
 We believe that the ends of democratic innovations are the many dimensions of the quality of democracy, like accountability, responsiveness, political inclusion, social equality, and the rule of law.
-Citizen participation would be a means to achieve those ends, and would take different forms like direct voting, e-participation, deliberation, and citizen representation.

 Such an approach, which we call pragmatic (Pogrebinschi 2013), lies at the core of the LATINNO project.
 Our research shows that those many means and ends combine in different ways and that such experimentalism is characteristic of democracy in Latin America, where citizen participation evolves within the representative system without competing against it.

-Below you will find a very simple definition of the means and ends of democratic innovations as investigated by LATINNO.
+Below you will find a simplified definition of the means and ends of democratic innovations as investigated by LATINNO.

 All forms of interaction in which participants have the chance to voice their positions and hear the position of others.
 Thus, a deliberative democratic innovation is usually an institutional design which allows participants to change their initial position through a communicative exchange.
 When it takes place online, deliberation requires a design that allows for mutual interaction (a give-and-take of positions, and not only the isolated voicing of demands).